zain-b/Gigg/README.md

 # COM3504 The Intelligent Web (SPRING 2018~19)

 This project, **Gigg** is my submission for the COM3504 The Intelligent Web (SPRING 2018~19) assignment.
 The application is an installable [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) built with MongoDB, Angular 8, ExpressJS and NodeJS.
-It is also functional offline.
+It is also efficient in terms of compute resources, easily scalable, high performance and fully functional offline.

 The only third party libraries used are:
 - passport (express middleware for user authentication)